Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

 We study the transition equation with time-dependent rate

-Understanding $\Delta$ as a new transition function, we can apply the theory presented in Subsection \ref{subsec:4Bdconcavehypotheses} to \eqref{eq:6Cnonconstant}.
+Understanding $\Delta$ as a new parameter shift, we can apply the theory presented in Subsection \ref{subsec:4Bdconcavehypotheses} to \eqref{eq:6Cnonconstant}.
 Therefore, there exist locally pullback attractive solutions $l_\Delta$ and $u_\Delta$ and a locally pullback repulsive solution $m_\Delta$ of \eqref{eq:6Cnonconstant} which govern the dynamics of the equation.
 We will denote the maximal solutions of \eqref{eq:6Cnonconstant} by $t\mapsto x_\Delta(t,s,x_0)$.